KiwisCodes/Java_OOP_Traffic_Simulator/README.md

 cd Java_OOP_Traffic_Simulator
 ```

+Or if you download the .zip file then you would need to unzip it, then go inside the folder traffic-simulator-main, there might be one more traffic-simulator-main (exact same name with the root), if you need to go to that directory to access the code.

 **3.2.
 Add your SUMO Path**

 You can set the path to sumo when you open the app.